-Offering plates will be places on tables at the back of the sanctuary for you to place your offering if you so desire.
+Offering plates are available on tables at the back of the sanctuary for you to place your offering if you so desire.

 The collection taken up during the service helps to support our mission and ministry but is voluntary.
 We would appreciate if you gave, but there is no obligation.

 What happens after the service?

 Due to the ongoing pandemic, we are asked to leave immediately following the dismissal, socially distancing and no congregating to minimize the risks.